Monochorionic Twins with Selective Intrauterine Growth Restriction

 A. Expectant Management

 Patients choosing to undergo expectant management will be advised to undergo weekly ultrasound examinations including Doppler studies of the umbilical artery and amniotic fluid volume.
 Fetal growth will be assessed every 2-4 weeks.
 After 24 weeks, patients may undergo frequent ultrasound examinations or fetal heart rate monitoring to assess fetal well-being.
 At approximately 26 weeks, steroids may be administered for enhancement of fetal lung maturity.
-A regimen of bed rest and oxygen therapy will also be suggested either as an inpatient or on an outpatient basis.
 Early delivery may be decided by the respective obstetricians if either ultrasound or fetal heart rate monitoring assessments are not reassuring of fetal well being.
 Of note, if the ultrasound findings consistent with twin-twin transfusion syndrome (TTTS) develop prior to 26 weeks’ gestation, then laser therapy as outlined in the TTTS section of this web site will be offered.

 B. Laser Therapy